 HTML5 is (usually) better at getting learning out there

-There’s other cool features too: unlike Flash, HTML5 translates easily into readable text-based output, so screen-readers are better supported.
+There are other cool features too: unlike Flash, HTML5 translates easily into readable text-based output, so screen-readers are better supported.
 That also means with a little tweaking, learners can simply hit print to save course screens as a PDF.
-Which leads on to our next point…
+This leads on to our next point…

 HTML5 can store far more than before

 A vital part of the Amnesty International course is a ‘take-away’: a personalised action plan that is created as learners move through, the content is saved and edited within the course, and then printed.
 Allowing learners to take ownership of action plans in this way is a key emotional motivator.